All Procedures in One Office

 We simplify the process of tooth replacement with dental implants by offering all procedures in our office.
 The steps are:

 1.Your 15-Minute Complimentary Consultation.
 If new to our practice, this visit allows you to our dentist and discuss your expectations, health history and any lifestyle habits that may determine if you’re a candidate for dental implants.

 2. If you decide to move ahead your next step is a New Patient Visit.
-In this visit, Dr Pete can provide a Comprehensive Exam and a CT Scan.
-If you haven’t had a recent cleaning, Dr Pete will have you schedule an appointment with one of our Hygienists.
+In this visit, we can provide a Comprehensive Exam and a CT Scan.
+If you haven’t had a recent cleaning, we will have you schedule an appointment with one of our Hygienists.

 3A.
 Replacing just one or two missing teeth.
 A treatment plan with fees will be presented that will include the procedures you’ll need to get your new single tooth dental implants:

 - surgical extraction of existing tooth or teeth to be replaced;